achimt/doepy/docs/index.rst

 Options for open-source DOE builder package in Python?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unfortunately, majority of the state-of-the-art DOE generators are part
+Unfortunately, the majority of the state-of-the-art DOE generators are part
 of commercial statistical software packages like `JMP
 (SAS) <https://www.jmp.com/>`__ or
 `Minitab <www.minitab.com/en-US/default.aspx>`__.
 However, a researcher